westwind79/docs/contribute/contribution-guidelines/upgrade-module.md

 Also known as the “1-click upgrade module”, the autoupgrade module is responsible for running the upgrade process on PrestaShop stores.
 This is likely where upgrade migration files must be added where the pull-request is labeled with 'Needs autoupgrade PR'.

-Contributions related to the upgrade process should be targeted towards the [Autoupgrade repository](https://github.com/PrestaShop/autoupgrade).
+Contributions related to the upgrade process should be targeted towards the [Autoupgrade repository](https://github.com/PrestaShop/autoupgrade), and more specifically in one of these [upgrade scripts](https://github.com/PrestaShop/autoupgrade/tree/dev/upgrade/sql).
 Reading the Project Modules section will explain the basics of contributing to the [PrestaShop module][1]

 ## Changes related to modules